multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/client.md

 ## Completing the client setup

-To complete the setup of the CernVM-FS client component,
+To complete the setup of the CernVM-FS client component, we need to make sure that a `cvmfs` service account and group are present on the system, and the `/cvmfs` and `/var/lib/cvmfs` directories exist with the correct ownership and permissions.

-a`cvmfs` user account and group must be added to the system, and the `/cvmfs` and `/var/lib/cvmfs` directories must be created.
+This should be taken care of by the post-install script that is run when installing the `cvmfs` package, so you will only need to take action on these aspects if you were installing the CernVM-FS client from source.

-In addition, it is recommended to update the `autofs` configuration to enable auto-mounting of CernVM-FS repositories *(optional)*.
+In addition, it is recommended to update the `autofs` configuration to enable auto-mounting of CernVM-FS repositories, and to make sure the `autofs` service is running.

 All these actions can be performed in one go by running the following command: